 Taking responsibility for future generations

-Transport and equipment are costly sustainable living choices
+Transport and equipment are costly sustainable living choices in the regions.

 - Rethinking transport means.
 Getting a bike as a means of transport is an effective way of sustaining the environment, increasing fitness and of course saving money and resources.
 Using a bike will help in reducing the number of cars on the road, which means it will reduce congestion and pollution of the environment.